openresty/lua-nginx-module/README.markdown

 to manipulate the SSL certificate chain and private key for the current SSL connection being initiated.

-This Lua handler does not run at all, however, when NGINX/OpenSSL successfully resumes the SSL session via SSL session IDs or TLS session tickets for the current SSL connection.
-In other words, this Lua handler only runs when NGINX has to initiate a full SSL handshake.
+This Lua handler does not run at all, however, when Nginx/OpenSSL successfully resumes the SSL session via SSL session IDs or TLS session tickets for the current SSL connection.
+In other words, this Lua handler only runs when Nginx has to initiate a full SSL handshake.

 Below is a trivial example using the [ngx.ssl](https://github.com/openresty/lua-resty-core/blob/master/lib/ngx/ssl.md) module